Post-termination non-compete: what employees need to know

 Switching to a competitor after termination is allowed

 Once the employment relationship ends, the default rule changes: employees are generally free to move to any competitor or start their own competing business.
-After all, the constitution guarantees your freedom to choose your next job (“Berufsfreiheit”).
+After all, the constitution guarantees your freedom of occupation (“Berufsfreiheit”).
 Even poaching former customers or colleagues is normally lawful, unless very fishy methods are used.

 Exception: post-termination non-compete agreement

 There is an exemption to this rule.
-Because employers may have a legitimate interest in stopping former employees from joining the competition straight away – for example, to protect software, intangibles, business contacts, trade secrets or key strategies.
-In that case, the parties may agree on a post-termination non-compete, but the law imposes strict limits.
+Because employers may have a legitimate interest in stopping former employees from joining the competition straight away – for example, to protect software, intangibles, business contacts, trade secrets, or key strategies.
+In that case, the parties may agree on a post-termination non-compete (in German: nachvertragliches Wettbewerbsverbot); however, strict rules apply.

 Requirements for a valid post-termination non-compete